texasenglish/tools/faveconverter/README.md

 Arguments:

-    speaker_name -- the name of the main tier; this will be used for labeling by FAVE.
+    speaker_name -- the name of the speaker; this will be used as the label of the main tier in the FAVE output.

     file_type -- the formatting of the input file.
 Default ist .srt (SubRip Text), also accepts Subviewer (.sub or .sbv) and WebVTT (.vtt).